 Hagley College strongly recommends all students bring their own device to school to support their learning.

 A: BYOD stands for Bring Your Own Device.
 This means that the device is owned by the student and goes home with the student at the end of the day.

 Q: Does my child have to have their own device?

-A: We strongly recommend students bring their own laptop to school.
-Personal ownership of a device allows for anytime, anywhere learning and usually much faster access to learning opportunities during class time.
-For those students without a personally owned device, the College has a limited number of daily loan laptops available.
-There are also computers available for students to use in computer rooms and in the library.
+A: Hagley College strongly recommends students bring their own laptop to school.
+Personal ownership and use of a laptop allows for anytime, anywhere learning and usually much faster access to learning opportunities during class time.
+For students without a personally owned device, Hagley College has a limited number of daily loan laptops available.
+There are also computers available for students to use in computer rooms and in the Library.

 Q: Do I have to purchase a new device?

-A: No. If you already have a device that meets the minimum requirements, your child may use it as their BYOD device.
+A: No. If you already have a device that meets the minimum requirements below, your child may use it as their BYOD device.

-Q: What are the general requirements of a BYOD device?
+Q: What are the general requirements for a new BYOD device?